 What is certainly coincidental to this story is that the research grant for Alzheimer’s Disease went through 2007, the same year that Dr. Newport tried to present her evidence on coconut oil to the Alzheimer’s Association’s annual conference.
 So when the Alzheimer’s Association and others trot out their argument from silence fallacy again regarding the lack of long-term “scientific” studies on coconut oil and Alzheimer’s, ask them what they have been doing with those hundreds of millions of research dollars contributed by donors and our tax dollars since 2007 when this issue became known to them?
 In the meantime, keep your eye here on CoconutOil.com as we report the truth regarding coconut oil, statin drugs, cholesterol, and other key issues that affect the health of our precious senior population.

-About the authors: Unlike many people who write about coconut oil by simply reading about it, Marianita Shilhavy actually grew up on a coconut plantation in the Philippines and in a culture that consumed significant amounts of coconut fat in their diet.
-She later went on to earn her degree in nutrition and worked as a nutritionist in the Philippines.
-Brian Shilhavy also lived in the Philippines for several years with Marianita and their 3 children observing firsthand the differences between the diet and health of the younger generation and those of Marianita’s parents’ generation still consuming a traditional diet.
+About the author: Unlike many people who write about coconut oil by simply reading about it, Brian Shilhavy actually lived in a coconut producing area of the Philippines for several years with his family, observing firsthand the differences between the diet and health of the younger generation and those of his wife’s parents’ generation still consuming a traditional diet.
 This led to years of studying Philippine nutrition and dietary patterns first hand while living in a rural farming community in the Philippines.
-They are authors of the best-selling book: Virgin Coconut Oil: How it has changed people’s lives and how it can change yours!
+Brian is the author of the best-selling book: Virgin Coconut Oil: How it has changed people’s lives and how it can change yours!